vacu9708/Tools-etc/Fundamental knowledge/Cookie, Session, Web storage.md

 ## Authentification by session
 ### How a session is made
 1. Valid log-in information
-2. The server creates a session object and sends its session ID encrypted by a private key to the client
+2. The server creates a session object and sends its session ID to the client
 3. The session ID is stored as a cookie

 ### How authorized clinets are distinguished